rawmind0/rancher-rodeo/presentation/slides/practice/practice.md

 ---

+### Goals

+On this practice, we'll do following tasks:
+- Install Rancher server
+- Install a k8s cluster
+- From rancher catalog, deploy wordpress service
+- Persistent storage
+  - Install NFS server
+  - Install NFS class and provisioner
+- From rancher catalog, deploy wordpress using persistent storage

+---

 ### Prerequisites

 * Machine with 8GB RAM, SSD – Run 1 rancher server and 3 nodes (change the RAM size)